chrisyeungwc/Stock-Scanner/README.md

   - Sample on specific date
   - Implemented by plotly
   - Candlestick charts are included last 40 mins
+  - Update the stocks and charts every 5 seconds in real-time operation
   - This scanner is adopted a kind of momentum trading

 ![Scanner](https://raw.githubusercontent.com/chrisyeungwc/Stock-Scanner/main/Stock%20Scanner.jpeg)